Manowar: Into Glory Ride and mainstream success (1983–1988)

-By 1983, the band left Liberty Records and struck a deal with Megaforce Records in the US and Music for Nations in Europe—signing the contract in their own blood.
+By 1983, the band left Liberty Records and struck a deal with Megaforce Records in the US and Music for Nations in Europe—signing the contract in their own blood, to make a stance against the music industry they felt slighted by.
 The signing was a cover story in the 1983 July–August issue No. 47 of Kerrang!.

 When Manowar returned home, they immediately went into a recording studio to produce what, in the intentions of the group, would have been a simple EP, but came out instead, due to the quantity and quality of the tracks made in that period, as the band's second album, Into Glory Ride.
 An EP was actually published in 1983 with the title Defender containing, as its main track, the eponymous song, which included more work by Orson Welles.
 The atmosphere of the album evoked classical heroic fantasy and mythology, and served as a predecessor to Viking metal.
 It contained several innovative features, both in style and sound, and led to a huge increase in the number of fans of the group, particularly in the United Kingdom, where the band planned a long tour that was ultimately canceled.
 The song "Defender" was later re-recorded and included in the Fighting the World album of 1987.

 To apologize for the failure of their UK tour, Manowar decided to dedicate their next album to the United Kingdom.
 The album, Hail to England, was recorded and mixed in just six days and was released in early 1984.

 Manowar soon returned to work in the recording studio.
 After leaving Music for Nations, the quartet released Sign of the Hammer ten months after their previous album.

 Following further disagreements with their new label, the group changed record label to Atlantic Records in 1987.
 Via Atlantic, they released Fighting the World, which enjoyed more extensive distribution and increased the band's prominence in the international heavy metal scene.
 Album art was designed by Ken Kelly.

 In 1988, Manowar released the album Kings of Metal, which is the band's best known work.
 Songs like "Heart of Steel", "Kings of Metal" and "Hail and Kill" are performed regularly in concerts.
 Kings of Metal is Manowar's highest-selling album worldwide.

 Manowar embarked on a world tour, for a period of approximately three years, with stops in almost all European nations.
 During that tour, Joey DeMaio "fired" Ross the Boss.
 According to a 2008 interview with the guitarist, "Joey felt that Manowar would be better without me".
 He was replaced by David Shankle, who was chosen by members of the band after a search among about 150 candidates.
 Scott Columbus later also decided to leave the band during the Kings of Metal tour.
 Columbus himself picked his replacement Kenny Earl Edwards (soon nicknamed 'Rhino').